-020 SUPPORT FOR FRESHMAN COMPOSITION 2 UNITS
+020 SUPPORT FOR FRESHMAN COMPOSITION

-Prerequisite: "C" grade or higher or "Pass" in ENGL 098 or ESL 106 or equivalent or assessment Corequisite: ENGL 120
+Prerequisite: "C" grade or higher or "Pass" in ENGL 098 or ESL 119 or ESL 120 or equivalent or assessment.

-This course is designed to review and reinforce the skills necessary to be successful in English 120 (freshman composition), Students will study the elements and principles of composition through the practice of editing and revising narrative, expository, and argumentative essays.
-Student will also be introduced to effective reading skills and strategies necessary for the reading of college level material.
+This course is designed to review and reinforce the skills necessary to be successful in English 120 (freshman composition).
+Students will study the elements and principles of composition through the practice of editing and revising narrative, expository, and argumentative essays.
+Students will also be introduced to effective reading skills and strategies necessary for the reading of college level material.
 Pass/ No Pass only.
 Non-degree applicable.